AlexVishnev/abstract_vm/README.md

 # abstract_vm

+AbstractVM is a machine that uses a stack to compute simple arithmetic expressions.
+These arithmetic expressions are provided to the machine as basic assembly programs.

+COMMANDS

 • Comments: Comments start with a ’;’ and finish with a newline.
 A comment can be either at the start of a line, or after an instruction.